I want to lift California’s K-12 schools back to where they belong: among the best in the nation, rather than among the worst.

 Some kids in AD 51 really benefit from their attendance at schools other than their neighborhood public school.
 We need to stand by those neighborhood public schools, but we can have a system that takes multiple approaches to suit the diverse needs of our families and communities.

 I’m eager to move forward on improvements to our public education system by means that are transparent and put the needs of students above all.

-Kids don’t just teach themselves (ok, they do to an extent, if we give them the right setting); kids need great teachers.
+Kids need great teachers.
 We need to support teachers better in many ways, including helping them to afford living in the communities they serve.
-Teaching must be made a highly attractive option for talented college graduates.
-And we should be open to all evidence-based approaches to improve teacher quality and retention of teachers in our schools.
+Teaching must be made an attractive option for talented college graduates.
+And we should be open to all evidence-based approaches to improve the quality and retention of teachers in our schools.
 I support SB 436, which would address the shortage of STEM (science, technology, engineering, and mathematics) teachers by providing necessary outreach, recruitment, and incentives to attract and retain STEM professionals to teaching.

-We need to put the shine back on the crown jewels in this state – our unsurpassed places of natural beauty and our top institutions of higher learning.
+We need to reestablish the excellence of our learning institutions.
+Investing in and protecting education has benefits for everyone.
 Both make California a great place to live, and investing in and protecting these has benefits for everyone.